-Notes:

-Copy of LEA and school parent and family engagement policies stating how parents are provided with other reasonable support for parent and family engagement activities Dated agendas and minutes from various meetings and activities for parents Dated sign-in sheets (indicating person's title and/or role) documenting parents' attendance Survey responses from parents indicating areas of improvement for parent and family engagement Parent feedback forms providing the district and schools with suggestions School plan reflecting revisions based on parent feedback and requests Written procedures on how the school addresses parent requests for parent and family engagement activities Additional parent and family engagement activities scheduled according parent feedback
+☐ Copy of LEA and school parent and family engagement policies stating how parents are provided with other reasonable support for parent and family engagement activities

+Compl liance D ocumer itation 1 I

+☐ Dated agendas and minutes from various meetings and activities for parents

+☐ Dated sign-in sheets (indicating person's title and/or role) documenting parents' attendance ☐ Survey responses from parents indicating areas of improvement for parent and family engagement

-Meets Compliance Innovative Implementation Exceptional Implementation • Include a section in the LEA and school parent and family engagement policies stating how parents are provided with other reasonable support for parent and family engagement activities.
+☐ School plan reflecting revisions ba☐ Written procedures on how the sch ne district and schools with suggestions sed on parent feedback and requests ool addresses parent requests for parent and gement activities scheduled according paren Meets Compliance Innovative Implementation Exceptional Implementation • Include a section in the LEA and school parent and family engagement policies stating how parents are provided with other reasonable support for parent and family engagement activities.
 Provide opportunities for parents to request additional support and offer suggestions and input on the improvement of parent and family engagement programs.
-Designate a family engagement team responsible for evaluating the needs of families and developing ways to strengthen parent and family engagement. • Conduct a thorough analysis of school performance data and individual student data to identify possible adverse trends and achievement gaps. • Implement a supplemental evidence-based program that is proven to impact student achievement by addressing a schoolwide need, such as improving school safety, enhancing school climate, or building career academies.
-Build evaluation tools into all parent materials, workshops, meetings, and events to assess areas of weakness and design methods of improvement.
-Engage in meaningful and Utilize the discretionary items described in Section 1116 to develop strategies and ideas to improve parent and family engagement. • Share resources and materials with parents to ensure that all parents are aware of the abilities, the rights, and the opportunities afforded to them. productive conversations with family members, community leaders, and other stakeholders to determine areas of need to enhance student learning. □ Not Compliant □ Me eets Compliance Innova tive Exceptional
+Designate a family engagement team responsible for evaluating the needs of families and developing ways to strengthen parent and family engagement.
+Conduct a thorough analysis of school performance data and individual student data to identify possible adverse trends and achievement gaps.
+Implement a supplemental evidence- based program that is proven to impact student achievement by addressing a schoolwide need, such as improving school safety, enhancing school climate, or Build evaluation tools into all parent materials, workshops, meetings, and events to assess areas of weakness and design methods of improvement.
+Utilize the discretionary items described in Section 1116 to develop strategies and ideas to improve parent and family engagement.
+Share resources and materials with parents to ensure that all parents are aware of the abilities, the rights, and the opportunities afforded to them. • Engage in meaningful and productive conversations with family members, community leaders, and other stakeholders to determine areas of need to enhance student learning. □ Not Compliant □ Me eets Compliance 🔲 Innova tive 🗆 Exceptional Notes: